thomasrotchford/CS386-2024-multiPainter/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/thomasrotchford/CS386-2024-multiPixel/blob/main/CONTRIBUTING) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/thomasrotchford/CS386-2024-multiPixel/tags).

+It is also summarizable.
+It goes as follows:

+Given a version number MAJOR.MINOR.PATCH, increment the:

+MAJOR version when you make incompatible API changes MINOR version when you add functionality in a backward-compatible manner PATCH version when you make backward-compatible bug fixes Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+## Current Version

+1.0.0

 ## Authors

+* **Hunter Beach** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth) *
+* **Thomas Rotchford** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth) *
+* **Matthew Gardner** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth) *
+* **Colton Leighton** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth) *
-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Aiden Trujillo** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth) *

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.